AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 * **Import the Excel File**

-  Follow the directions provided in [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+  Follow the directions provided in [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).